opengeospatial/ogcapi-features/README.md

 ## Building

-The latest drafts of each standard in this repository are build daily:
+The latest drafts of each standard in this repository are build daily (based on the configuration contained in the [asciidoctor.json](https://github.com/opengeospatial/ogcapi-features/blob/master/asciidoctor.json) file):

 * [Part 1: Core](http://docs.opengeospatial.org/DRAFTS/17-069r4.html)
 * [Part 2: Coordinate Reference Systems by Reference](http://docs.opengeospatial.org/DRAFTS/18-058.html)